 This course covers adaptation, distribution and numbers of livestock throughout the world; significance and economic importance; trends in livestock production; introduction to feeding, breeding, disease control, growth, and physiology.
 Three hours of lecture and three hours of laboratory weekly.
-Prerequisite: MA085 or higher, BI157-157L (BI157-157L and BI158-158L preferred)
+Prerequisite: MA085 or higher, and BI157-157L or AG101.

-AG281 PRINCIPLES OF HORTICULTURAL SCIENCE SP
+AG281 PRINCIPLES OF

+HORTICULTURAL SCIENCE